mlenzen/cookiecutter-pypackage/README.md

 * Sign up and activate your repo at [coveralls.io][coveralls].
 * Release your package the standard Python way.
 Here's a release checklist: https://gist.github.com/audreyr/5990987

-## Not feeling adventurous?
-Don't worry, you have options; fork, remix, and pull requests!

 ### Similar Cookiecutter Templates